huntfx/vfxwindow/README.md

 The intended usage is to make your window class inherit `VFXWindow` - which is an instance of `QMainWindow`.
 By calling `cls.show()`, it will launch the correct window type based on what program is loaded, and what settings were previously saved.

 This is perfectly stable, but there is still plenty that needs improvement.
-Maya, Nuke, 3DS Max, Houdini, Blender, Substance Designer, Unreal and Fusion are currently supported, though any help to extend those would be appreciated, as well as support for any other applications.
+Any help with extending existing application support or adding new applications is very much appreciated.

 ### Installation
     pip install vfxwindow